 Industry Consortium for Advanced Technical Training (ICATT) is the leading apprenticeship program in the Midwest for high-tech manufacturers and companies with complex automation or logistics.
 As the only program in the Midwest fully benchmarked on the German Dual Education System – an approach recognized globally for its combination of company-specific knowledge, theory, and hands-on learning – the ICATT Apprenticeship Program results in highly-trained employees that, ultimately, advance in their careers.

-At the end of his senior year in high school, Ojeda was introduced to the ICATT Apprenticeship Program through a presentation delivered to his manufacturing class.
-Ojeda was intrigued; he already knew he wanted to pursue a career that combined engineering and manufacturing, and the ICATT Apprenticeship Program sounded like the perfect fit.
+At the end of his senior year in high school, Alexis was introduced to the ICATT Apprenticeship Program through a presentation delivered to his manufacturing class.
+Alexis was intrigued; he already knew he wanted to pursue a career that combined engineering and manufacturing, and the ICATT Apprenticeship Program sounded like the perfect fit.

-Ojeda is currently in his second year of the Industrial Maintenance Apprenticeship at Wittenstein where he works and learns from coworkers with more than 10 years of experience in manufacturing.
-“Through my apprenticeship, I am able to learn from coworkers who are at the top of their field, and who provide me the opportunity to learn and develop the skills I need to succeed in my career,” he says.
+Alexis completed an Industrial Maintenance Apprenticeship at Wittenstein, where he worked and learned from coworkers with more than 10 years of experience in manufacturing.
+“Through my apprenticeship, I am able to learn from coworkers who are at the top of their field, and who provide me the opportunity to learn and develop the skills I need to succeed in my career,” he said.

 For students interested in pursuing a career in high-tech manufacturing or complex automations and logistics, Alexis highly recommends the program.
 “The ICATT Apprenticeship Program increases your critical thinking, and is the perfect entry point to a career in high-tech manufacturing.
 That being said, the work is not to be taken lightly.
 You need a good work ethic, a commitment to your studies and an unwavering desire to improve your skills.”

 Take a closer look at the ICATT Apprenticeship Program by watching this video.